etendosoftware/docs/docs/developer-guide/etendo-copilot/getting-started.md

 ![](/docs/assets/developer-guide/etendo-copilot/getting-started/banking-pool-en.png)

-1. You must generate the `com.etendoerp.bankingpool` translation module, you can see how to do it in [How to Create and Update Translation Modules](/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-and-update-translation-modules/){target="_blank"}. <br> Initially all its fields will be in the source language and then it will be translated by the translation tool
+1. You must generate the `com.etendoerp.bankingpool` translation module, you can see how to do it in [How to Create and Update Translation Modules](/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-and-update-translation-modules/){target="_blank"}. <br> Initially all its fields will be in the source language and then it will be translated by the translation tool.

     After having created the translation module in the modules folder we will find `com.etendoerp.bankingpool.es_es`

 2. To execute translation tool, in a new terminal, run:
-    ```bash
+    ``` bash title="Terminal"
     ./gradlew copilot.translate -Ppkg=com.etendoerp.bankingpool.es_es
     ```

-3. In the folder ```modules/com.etendoerp.bankingpool.es_es``` you will find the automatic translations
+3. In the folder ```modules/com.etendoerp.bankingpool.es_es``` you will find the automatic translations.

 4. To apply the translation compile the enviroment
-    ```bash
+    ``` bash title="Terminal"
     ./gradlew update.database smartbuild --info
     ```

 5. Now we can see the "Financial Type Configuration" windows with their respective fields translated into Spanish.
     ![](/docs/assets/developer-guide/etendo-copilot/getting-started/banking-pool-es.png)